BerndHagen/Medio-YouTube-Converter/README.md

 Includes all benefits of the Encore License, plus:

 - **Further Expanded History:** Extends the history to 25 pages for more detailed tracking of download activities.
-- **Unlimited Download Bandwidth:** Removes restrictions on download bandwidth.
+- **Unlimited Download Bandwidth:** Removes restrictions on download bandwidth, allowing for maximum speed based on your internet connection and system performance.
 - **Playlist Downloader Feature:** Enables downloading entire playlists from YouTube.

 ## Free Trial License Key

 Purchasing a lifetime license key grants unrestricted use of Medio at any location and time.
 Once activated, the features associated with the selected license become permanent for the Medio software.
 This permanence is maintained unless the software is reinstalled in a different directory path or installed on a new device.
 In such cases, the license key must be redeemed again to load the latest information from the database.

 For those wishing to evaluate Medio's functionality and features before purchasing, a license key can be redeemed below.
 Upon redemption, the next **10** downloads will be unrestricted and include access to the Playlist Downloader feature.
+Each device can redeem the key only once.
+After another redeem, the key can still be entered but won't enable temporary premium features.

 **Access Medio's Complete Feature Set with this Key:**
 <pre>